Timeline of Australian inventions: 20th century Post-World War II

 1945 – Hills Hoist – The famous Hills Hoist rotary clothes line with a winding mechanism allowing the frame to be lowered and raised with ease was developed by Lance Hill in 1945, although the clothes line design itself was originally patented by Gilbert Toyne in Adelaide in 1926.

+1951 – Computer music – The CSIRO-made CSIRAC computer played the song 'Colonel Bogey March', becoming the world's first instance of computer-generated music.

 1952 – Atomic Absorption Spectrophotometer – The atomic absorption spectrophotometer is used in chemical analysis to determine low concentrations of metals in gases or vaporized solutions.
 It was developed by Sir Alan Walsh of the CSIRO using ionization lamps specific to the metal being detected.